jelle-jxc/jxcBox/README.md

-# lighterbox
+# jxcBox
-the tiniest lightbox alternative
+the tiniest gallery plugin

-add the lb attribute to your images to give them lighterbox functionality
+add the jxcBox attribute to your images to give them jxcBox functionality